 Lastly, include some betadine solution with cotton tips, pads and band-aids in case of cuts or bites.

 By being prepared for any situation, you can hopefully avoid any unnecessary annoyances or illnesses and stick to relaxing and having a great time!
+Here is a medical kit checklist.

 4. Tissues and More Tissues